moni2197/javascript/README.md

 - **mixed-juices**: Practice with objects, functions, and JavaScript syntax.
 - **poetry-club-door-policy**: Text manipulation and string handling.
 - **vehicle-purchase**: Logical operations and conditions.
+- **high-school-board**: This learning exercise helped evolve your knowledge of Objects.

 ## 🛠️ Technology Used

 This repository primarily utilizes:

 - **JavaScript**: The programming language for all solutions.
 - **Node.js**: Environment for running and testing JavaScript code.
 - **Jest**: Testing framework for validating the solutions.